 Request Free Information on Welding Schools Near You

-Welding Degree and Certificate Programs
+Welding Certificate and Degree Training Programs

 - Associate Degree Programs will take two years to complete and are most often offered by community colleges.
-An Associate Degree in Welding Technology provides a more well-rounded education than the diploma or certificate while still supplying the foundation that prepares students to enter the workforce.
+An Associate Degree in Welding Technology furnishes a more well-rounded education than the diploma or certificate while still supplying the foundation that prepares students to enter the workforce.

-Welding Certification Options
+Welding Certification Alternatives

 - Work in compliance with specific codes

-- Work with specific metal thicknesses
+- Work with certain metal thicknesses

-- Work with various kinds of welds
+- Work with certain types of welds

-- Perform based on contract specifications
+- Perform according to contract specifications

-Questions to Ask Welder Vocational Schools
+What to Ask Welder Technical Schools

 Other Louisiana Welder Locations